Duncan Robinson NBA Preview vs. the Bulls

 Bulls 2022-23 Defensive Insights

-- Defensively, the Bulls conceded 111.8 points per game last year, seventh in the NBA.
+- Conceding 111.8 points per game last season made the Bulls the seventh-ranked squad in the league defensively.

-- The Bulls conceded 43.3 rebounds on average last year, 15th in the league.
+- The Bulls allowed 43.3 rebounds on average last season, 15th in the NBA.

-- The Bulls gave up 26.0 assists per game last year (22nd in the NBA).
+- The Bulls allowed 26 assists per game last season (22nd in the league).

-- Looking at three-point defense, the Bulls were 29th in the league last season, allowing 13.2 makes per game.
+- On defense, the Bulls conceded 13.2 made three-pointers per game last season, 29th in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!